pactumjs/pactum/docs/api-testing.md

 }
 ```

-Now lets assume, your application no longer accepts the above JSON.
+Now let's assume, your application no longer accepts the above JSON.
 It needs a new field `Gender` in the JSON.
-It will be tedious to update all you existing test cases to add the new field.
+It will be tedious to update all your existing test cases to add the new field.

 ```json
 {